MuhammadZain-Butt/BioVix/README.md

 ## Deployment

-BioVix is deployed on Hugging Face and can be tested or used by users directly, [click here](https://huggingface.co/spaces/MuhammadZain10/BioVix)
+BioVix is deployed on Hugging Face and can be tested or used directly, [click here](https://huggingface.co/spaces/MuhammadZain10/BioVix)

 ## Tips for Success